 - Fellowship Post - Confirmation that a fellowship post has met the standards as defined by the National Surgical Fellowship Scheme and is eligible for inclusion on the National Surgical Fellowship Register.

 - Surgical Education Centre Accreditation - An award of excellence from the College in recognition of outstanding surgery-related educational provision by a Surgical Education Centre.

-The aims of College accreditation activities are:
+The aims of RCS accreditation activities are to:

-- To provide assurance that course or events are developed and delivered to the standards expected by the Royal College of Surgeons of England.
+- Provide assurance that educational activities are developed and delivered to the standards expected by the College.

 - Ensure that the content of an educational activity is relevant to its target audience and the development of competent surgeons.